werner-scholtz/kalender/README.md

-This Flutter package offers a Calendar Widget featuring integrated Day, MultiDay, and Month views.
+This Flutter package offers a Calendar Widget featuring integrated Day, MultiDay, Month and Schedule views.
 Moreover, it empowers you to tailor the visual aspects of the calendar widget.

 ## Web Example
 Try it out [here](https://werner-scholtz.github.io/kalender/)